the-anna-project/annad/doc/concept/connection.md

 ### space
 The connection space can be seen as a multi dimensional vector space.
 In theory it's dimensions can represent everything: space, time or even conceptual weights representing something like emotions.
-Information and behaviors are mapped onto the connection space by having coordinates applied.
+Information and behaviours are mapped onto the connection space by having coordinates applied.
 A coordinate represents a location within the connection space, which is calculated by interacting with [the balance system](distribution.md#balance-system).
 The balance system is used